After the

 it felt like at least nine different movie scripts were all thrown together

 to make this a good movie on its own first.
-Now as a long time Batman fan, I’ve
+I will say that as a long time Batman fan, I’ve

 still yet to see a theatrical movie that I legitimately hatted, and for all its